faebser/leonardo-slam-site/content/_index.md

 Presentations may be given in any language.

-Sign up is encouraged in order to reserve a spot.
+Sign up is encouraged in order to reserve a spot for presentations.
+If you register, you are guaranteed a slot.
+If you do not register, then you still may be able to present depending on space & time, but without guarantee.

+Spectator spots allocated on first come first serve basis.

 Microphone, audio & video playback equipment will be provided.